| Our Critters By Kit Knotts

 catch crawfish contain fish too.
 He followed us around helping

 to empty them and sometimes led the way to the next trap.
+Years ago we slipped into the back of a water gardening talk

 at a plant show just in time to hear the speaker say, "When